dirkkelly/dirkkelly/content/collapse/america-is-going-to-war-with-russia-2018-04-09.md

 ---
-title: America is getting ready to go to war with Syria, Russia, and Iran
+title: America is getting ready to go to war with Syria, Russia, and Iran.
+We must stop this empire from starting another war.
 date: 2018-04-09 18:20:25 +0000
 subtitle: The US media has seized on the latest claims by CIA-backed groups of a poison gas attack on civilians to demand a further escalation of the US-led war for regime-change